epfml/sent2vec/README.md

 # sent2vec
 TLDR: This library delivers numerical representations (features) for short texts or sentences, which can be used as input to any machine learning task later on.
-Think of it as an unsupervised version of [FastText](https://github.com/facebookresearch/fastText), and an extension of CBOW to sentences.
+Think of it as an unsupervised version of [FastText](https://github.com/facebookresearch/fastText), and an extension of word2vec (CBOW) to sentences.

 The method uses a simple but efficient unsupervised objective to train distributed representations of sentences.
 The algorithm outperforms the state-of-the-art unsupervised models on most benchmark tasks, and on many tasks even beats supervised models, highlighting the robustness of the produced sentence embeddings, see [*the paper*](https://arxiv.org/abs/1703.02507) for more details.